Dayton, Tennessee: 2000 census

 There were 2,323 households, out of which 31.5% had children under the age of 18 living with them, 47.7% were married couples living together, 15.3% had a female householder with no male present, and 32.9% were non-families.
 29.2% of all households were made up of individuals, and 12.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.40 and the average family size was 2.95.

 In the city, the age distribution of the population shows 23.5% under the age of 18, 16.0% from 18 to 24, 25.4% from 25 to 44, 20.8% from 45 to 64, and 14.3% who were 65 years of age or older.
 The median age was 34 years.
 For every 100 females, there were 86.8 males.
 For every 100 females age 18 and over, there were 82.4 males.

 The median income for a household in the city was $23,870, and the median income for a family was $32,149.
 Males had a median income of $28.765 versus $20,144 for females.
 The per capita income for the city was $12,946.
 About 13.4% of families and 32.9% of the population were below the poverty line, including 24.0% of those under age 18 and 16.6% of those age 65 or over.

 Economy

 Dayton is a small manufacturing center whose products include furniture, clothing, automobile parts, and recreational vehicle components.
 La-Z-Boy is the largest manufacturing employer, followed by Suburban Manufacturing, Robinson Manufacturing, and International Automotive Components Group.
 Finland-based Nokian Tyres plans to employ around 400 at its new Dayton tire manufacturing factory which began initial operations in 2019.
 The Tennessee Valley Authority's Watts Bar and Sequoyah nuclear power plants are both within 20 mi of the city.

 Since the late 1990s the area has experienced increased residential development particularly along Chickamauga Lake, an impoundment of the Tennessee River.
 More recently, Dayton has hosted several major bass fishing tournaments at Chickamauga Lake including the 2014 Bassmaster BASSfest, American Bass Anglers Weekend Series, Heartland Anglers Classic, the 2013 Walmart FLW Tour and various senior, collegiate and high school events.

+In 2019, STULZ Air Technology Systems, an HVAC and cooling solutions manufacturer, opened a new facility in Dayton, adding over 250 new jobs.